33 Simple Ways to Keep Your Dog Busy Indoors

 Does your dog have some nice dog friends?
 Invite them over for some play time.
 It’s so satisfying to see dogs engaging in play with one another, and it’s pretty much guaranteed you’ll have one tired dog at the end of the day.
 You’ll also have a chance to catch up on some chores while the dogs create their own wrestle mania in your living room.

-Just like us our dogs need a refresher now and then.
-When’s the last time you asked your dog to roll over or play dead?
+Just like us our dogs can benefit from a refresher now and then.
+When was the last time you asked your dog to roll over or play dead?
 If it’s been awhile get out your clicker or treats and run through the drill.
 Have your dog practice all of their commands to make sure they’re not getting rusty.
+When it comes to training remember to keep it short & sweet; a few 5 minute sessions each day can do wonders.

 27. Teach Your Dog the “Go To” Command

 Does your dog know how to go to the couch or to his bed?
 This trick is simple to teach and it’s helpful when you’re making dinner or having guests over.
 If you tell your dog to go to his spot while you’re making dinner enough times it will become a habit.
-No dog in the kitchen while cooking means you won’t be finding dog hair in your dinner as often. (but if you do here’s 7 simple tricks to cleaning up dog hair)
+No dog in the kitchen while cooking means you won’t be finding dog hair in your dinner as often. (but if you do here’s 10 tips for cleaning up dog hair)

 28. Teach Your Dog to Grab His Leash

-Before we go for a walk I have my dog go and grab her leash.
-She also has to fetch me my boots and her harness.
-It’s not asking much, but it’s enough to keep her focused and busy while I’m getting ready.
+Before we go for a walk I have my dog go and grab her leash, then she has to fetch me my boots and her harness.
+It’s not asking much, but it’s just enough to keep her focused and busy while I’m getting ready.
 Before I taught her to go grab those items she’d be spinning around, whining, and jumping while I got everything ready.
+This way I can keep her nice and calm, making it easier (and quicker) to get ready and out the door.

 29. Teach Your Dog to Turn On/Off Lights